 Participants’ LATTICE experience begins with a four-day retreat-like symposium focuses on career skills, self-reflection and conversations about identity (e.g. gender, race/ethnicity) and the academy.
 The LATTICE symposium takes place at IslandWood Conference Center on beautiful Bainbridge Island, outside of Seattle, WA.
 The Symposium activities will lay the foundation for deeper and ongoing support through the LATTICE peer Mentoring Circles.

-The next LATTICE symposium will be May 18–21, 2017.
-A draft of the symposium agenda can be found here.
+Thirty early-career participants have been selected for the first LATTICE symposium to be held May 18–21, 2017.
+A copy of the symposium agenda can be found here.

 Engagement with a cohort of 24–28 peers in engineering: Each symposium includes a cohort of 24–28 early-career engineers.
 Participants will be surrounded by other women engineering Ph.D.s interested in faculty careers.

 Mentorship and networking with senior panelists: Each symposium will include a group of 12–15 senior engineers and faculty to offer both formal and informal opportunities for mentorship and networking, including diverse perspectives on developing successful careers.

 Professional development workshop sessions: Numerous workshops and panels that center around early academic career development, including topics such as teaching, proposal writing and funding, mentoring, and tenure proposals.

 - Dr. Soha Hassoun, Professor of Computer Science at Tufts University